ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 ### Moving Columns and Rows

-Creators can move columns and rows by right clicking on a column or row.
-An option panel will pop up where creators can select to the column left or right, and rows up or down.
+Creators can move columns and rows by right-clicking on a column or row and selecting move column left or right, or rows up or down from the options panel.

 ![Move Column](../img/DataTables/move_column "image_tooltip")
 ![Move Row](../img/DataTables/move_row "image_tooltip")